noodlewerk/NWMethodWrapper/README.md

 ### About
 NWMethodWrapper provides an aspect-oriented way to insert code around method calls.
 For example to add logging to a method without modifying its source.
+It does this by swizzling the implementation with one that invokes custom code blocks before and after running the original implemenation.

 ### Code example